BurlL2R/Lineage-2-Revolution-CP-Guide/README.md

 ### A General Guide to CP and Equipment in Lineage 2: Revolution
 This guide was written by Burl, aka Naito, of the Vasper server.
-While this is an extensive guide, it is not intended to be a definitive work.
+While this is a lengthy guide, it is not intended to be comprehensive.
-There will be typos, incorrect information, and other errors.
+There will be missing information and errors.
+There's a good reason it is called a "general reference."

 This was written in LaTeX, using Texlive 2019 revision 51555 and TeXstudio 2.12.16.